zkamvar/user2021/prose.md

 that says "Please use the purpose made path provided."
 The tweet author points out that "the sign knows it has lost."

-This unofficial footpath is called a "cowpath" or a "desire path".
+This unofficial footpath is called a "desire path".
 It is an important concept in design because it shows the difference between what the designers intended and how people actually use the space.

 As our community has grown, new desire paths were being created across our lesson infrastructure landscape.
-No signs (i.e., better documentation) would stop contributors to our lessons from stepping outside the complex, and not always well-paved, path that makes up our lesson infrastructure. we have been noticing more and more of these desire
-We needed to rethink our infrastructure altogether in a way that is more inclusive and welcoming for everyone.
+No signs (i.e., better documentation) would stop contributors to our lessons from stepping outside the complex, and not always well-paved, path that makes up our lesson infrastructure. we have been noticing more and more of these desire We needed to rethink our infrastructure altogether in a way that is more inclusive and welcoming for everyone.

 We found that the R publishing ecosystem is flexible enough to give